 His Last Moments Are Still A Mystery

-The book, ‘Starman: The Truth Behind the Legend of Yuri Gagarin’ claims that the last words of Komarov were recorded by the US National Security Agency (NSA) based in İstanbul.
+The book, ‘Starman: The Truth Behind the Legend of Yuri Gagarin’, claims that the last words of Komarov were recorded by the US National Security Agency (NSA) based in İstanbul.
 The book includes the comments of Perry Fellwock from 1972, who was stationed in the facility.
 According to him, not only Komarov but the engineers on the ground saw his survival chance very low.
-Komarov is claimed to have talked to then Prime Minister Alexei Kosygin and his wife.
-He told his wife what she needs to do after his death and how to take care of their children.
+Komarov claims to have talked to Prime Minister Alexei Kosygin and his wife then.
+He told his wife what she needed to do after his death and how to take care of their children.
 Fellwock describes that moment as “in total despair.”
-Komarov was totally lost in his last seconds and Kosygin was crying.
+Komarov was totally lost in his last seconds, and Kosygin was crying.

 Space historian Asif Siddiqi rejects most of the information given in the Starman book.
-The book states that the date of the Soyuz 2 mission was chosen by Soviet leader of the day Leonid Brejnev and he insisted on the date to have it on the 50th anniversary of the Bolshevik Revolution.
-Siddiq on the contrary says that the date was set by engineers of the mission and it was first meant to be launched in 1965.
+The book states that the date of the Soyuz 2 mission was chosen by the Soviet leader of the day, Leonid Brezhnev, and he insisted on the date to have it on the 50th anniversary of the Bolshevik Revolution.
+Siddiq, on the contrary, says that the date was set by engineers of the mission, and it was first meant to be launched in 1965.
 The other claim Siddiqi rejects is the “video phone” call between Komarov and Kosygin, along with his wife.
 Videophones came into use only in 1968.

 His Memory Rests On The Moon